-Here’s one of my favorite ways for using leftover chicken: Chicken Tortilla Soup.
+Here’s one of my favorite ways to use leftover chicken: Chicken Tortilla Soup.
 This south-of-the-border style soup turns leftover shredded chicken into a healthy and flavor-filled new dish.
 I’ll roast a whole chicken for dinner one night, then use leftovers for this soup.
 It’s a delicious as well as time-saving strategy.

 Great Use For Leftover Chicken